Mahmudunnabi Chowdhury: Personal life

 He married Begum Meherunnesa Chowdhury.
 The president of the Chittagong City BNP politician Amir Khasru Mahmud Chowdhury is his son.
-His others sons include industrialist Abdur Razzaq Mahmud Chowdhury, Chittagong Chamber president and Thailand honorary consul Amir Humayun Mahmud Chowdhury, renowned personality Shahnawaz Mahmud Chowdhury, and the director of Meher Group Shahzada Mahmud Chowdhury.
+His other sons include industrialist Abdur Razzaq Mahmud Chowdhury, Chittagong Chamber president and Thailand honorary consul Amir Humayun Mahmud Chowdhury, renowned personality Shahnawaz Mahmud Chowdhury, and the director of Meher Group, Shahzada Mahmud Chowdhury.

 Death

 Chowdhury died of old age in Chittagong on 6 August 1995.
-Mahmudunnabi Chowdhury Foundation has been formed on behalf of the family to keep the memory alive.
+The Mahmudunnabi Chowdhury Foundation has been formed on behalf of the family to keep his memory alive.